nightcat91/ha-gpsd-client/README.md

 ## Installation

-1. Add <https://github.com/Djelibeybi/ha-gpsd-client> as a custom `integration` repository in [HACS][HACS].
+1. Add <https://github.com/nightcat91/ha-gpsd-client> as a custom `integration` repository in [HACS][HACS].
+2. Search in HACS for GPSD and install the GPSD Client and reboot Home Assistant afterwards
-2. Add at least the following to `configuration.yaml` :
+3. Add at least the following to `configuration.yaml` :

 ```yaml
 sensor: